manjaro/pacman-mirrors/docs/index.md

 `--default`
 Used in conjunction with `-i/--interactive` ignores custom mirrorfile,
-loading the default mirrorfile and executes the ranking/randomizing process
-after the selection of mirrors.
+loading the default mirrorfile, allowing to create a new custom mirrorfile and executes the ranking/randomizing process after the selection of mirrors.

 `-v`, `--version`
 Show the version of pacman-mirrors.